Dozen: word used to describe the number 12. Eggs are usually sold as a dozen.

-- Foraging: looking for food.
+Foraging: looking for food.

-- Parabolic: having the shape of a parabola which is kind of a bowl or saucer shape.
+Parabolic: having the shape of a parabola which is kind of a bowl or saucer shape.

-- Predator: a living thing that eats other animals to survive.
-For example, a lion is a predator because it survives by eating other animals... more
+Predator: an animal that eats other animals to survive.
+For example, a lion is a predator... more

-- Rigid: hard and stiff object.
+Rigid: hard and stiff.

-- Stealth: moving or acting in a way that cannot be seen or heard.
+Stealth: moving or acting in a way that cannot be seen or heard.

-- Stimulate: to increase the activity of a process like growing.
+Stimulate: to increase the activity of a process like growing.

-- Unique: one of a kind.
+Unique: one of a kind.

 Using the trapped air in downy feathers, water birds like ducks can float on water as well as add protection from cold water.

-One of the more unusual feather uses is snow-shoeing.
-Grouse, chicken-like birds that live in snow covered areas have feather covered feet in the winter that increase the size of the foot just like snow-shoes.
+One of the more unusual feather uses is snowshoeing.
+Grouse, chicken-like birds that live in snow-covered areas, have feather-covered feet in the winter that increase the size of the foot just like snowshoes.
 This keeps the birds from sinking into the snow.

-Why walk if you can slide, or in the case of penguins toboggan.
+Why walk if you can slide, or in the case of penguins, toboggan.
 The Antarctic birds flop down on the smooth feathers of their bellies and use their flipper-like wings together with their feet to move themselves, toboggan-like, across snow and ice.

-When not flying, many birds use their tail feathers as supports when on the ground or climbing the sides of trees such as seen with woodpeckers.
+When not flying, many birds use their tail feathers as supports when on the ground or climbing the sides of trees such as is seen with woodpeckers.

 Feathers do not have nerves, but they do stimulate nerves that surround where the feather attaches to the bird.
-Birds can adjust the position of their feathers and posture depending on the stimulation of the nerves.
+Birds can adjust the position of their feathers and posture depending on the stimulation of those nerves.